daH005/GreenChat/README.md

 2. Provide the mysql with version >= 8.0 and Database, User
 3. Provide the redis with version >= 6.0
 4. Provide the node.js if you want to check frontend
-5. Provide the virtual environment
+5. Provide the python virtual environment
 6. Run `pip install -r requirements.txt` from root directory
 7. Make `./api/.env` file with content exact as `./api.env` (but you have to set `DEBUG` as `True` for selenium-tests)
 8. Make `./web/.env` file with content exact as `./web.env`
 9. Run `pytest ./api/_tests` (don't forgot about `PYTHONPATH` environment variable) for check backend
-10. For check frontend run:
-- `node ./web/static/js/_tests/testAll.js`
-- `pytest ./web/_tests` (you can to run this after 11th step)
-11. Run all project processes (don't forgot about `PYTHONPATH` environment variable):
+10. Run all project processes (don't forgot about `PYTHONPATH` environment variable):
 - `python3 ./api/http_/main.py`
 - `python3 ./api/http_/email/main.py`
 - `python3 ./api/websocket_/main.py`
 - `python3 ./web/main.py`
+11. For check frontend run:
+- `node ./web/static/js/_tests/testAll.js`
+- `pytest ./web/_tests` (you can to run this after 11th step)
 12. Go to [http://localhost:5182](http://localhost:5182)